animi4695/problem-solving/company-wise/Amazon/Online assessment/2024/10 Minimum Total Errors/readme.md

 Determine the minimum total errors generated?
 Since the answer can be very large, return it modulo 10 9 +7.

+Note: A subsequence of a string is obtained by omitting zero or more characters from the original string without changing their order.

+Hint: It can be proved that (a + b) % c = ((a% c) + (b % c)) % c where a, b, and c are integers and % represents the modulo operation.

 Function Description